chrisbarry/devart-template/project_summary.md

 ~~This project plans to use sound to provide the data for creating a virtual structure that can be sculpted in real time by physical controls.
 Audio will be sucked in from YouTube and projected into a 3d world inside Unity.
 Controls will be passed using OSC from VDMX, as well as post processing effects also controlled by vdmx / controllers.~~

-This project now will attempt to show how encouragement and collaboration can be used to make something greater than the sum of it's parts.
+This project will attempt to show how encouragement and collaboration can be used to make something greater than the sum of it's parts.

 There will be a number of buttons in front of a screen, showing some balls moving aimlessly around on a surface.